 R816, Overtime Pay, Overload Assignments, and Compensatory Time

 4.3.
-Board of Trustees Approval: The institutional Board of Trustees must approve institutional policies relating to overtime pay, payments for overload assignments, and compensatory time for compliance with State Board of Regents policy.
+Board of Trustees Approval: The institutional Board of Trustees must approve institutional policies relating to overtime pay, payments for overload assignments, and compensatory time for compliance with State Board of Higher Education policy.

 R851, Guidelines for Retirement Programs

 4.1.
 Classification of Employees: Each institution, with the approval of its institutional Board of Trustees, must classify its eligible employees into not more than three retirement groups.
 Each employee newly employed by the institution shall be enrolled in the retirement program declared applicable to the group to which his or her position is classified under the approved classification system.

 R853, Transition and Retirement Provisions for Chief Executive Officers

 4.4.
 Involuntary Termination or Retirement: A decision to involuntarily terminate the executive appointment or retire a Chief Executive Officer will always be made by the full Board, after confidential consultation with the institutional Board of Trustees, and, at the option of the Board, with staff, faculty and community leaders.
 If the Chief Executive Officer so desires, he or she shall have an opportunity to make a case for retention.

 4.5.
 Assistance with Relocation: Chief Executive Officers, both those leaving voluntarily and those departing involuntarily, may be appointed to other executive posts or assume professorial or other duties in a System institution authorized by the Board.
 In effectuating such arrangements, consultation shall be undertaken with the Presidents and institutional Boards of Trustees of the institutions involved or affected by such reassignments, to determine the salary and other terms of the appointment.